jicninja/LastBreath/docs/gdd/last-breath-poc-gdd.md

 Design decision:
 - The player never controls environmental lights, only the helmet light.
 Reinforces the idea that the presence manipulates the world and you only have your own cone.

+### Terminals

+Function:
+- Wall-mounted PC consoles scattered through the station.
+- Walk up, hold the interact key, and a chat UI opens on the screen.
+- They are the only diegetic surface where the player exchanges text with the ship AI (see `## Ship AI character`).

+Two channels per terminal:

+1. **Inbox channel** — async, one-way, AI to player.
+   - When the AI generates a message keyed to a specific terminal, it waits in that terminal's inbox until the player arrives.
+   - Reading the inbox costs no real-time conversation.
+It is how the AI tells the player "what to do next" without breaking exploration.
+   - Driven by flag transitions on the unlock graph; deterministic and scripted.
+2. **Live channel** — sync, two-way, request-response.
+   - The player types free-text into the terminal.
+The AI replies in one short paragraph.
+   - Each exchange costs a real-time turn.
+The AI is non-deterministic; the same question may get different answers across saves.
+   - History is bounded per save.

+Why two channels and not one:
+- Inbox solves orientation.
+It is scripted, cheap, predictable.
+Good for "go to maintenance, the valve is unlocked".
+- Live channel solves the chat fantasy.
+It is free-text, expensive per turn, unpredictable.
+Good for "what happened to the crew?".
+- Forcing one channel to do both ruins both: scripted prose feels lifeless when typed at, and free-text answers cannot be relied on as instructions.

+Risk gate:
+- While the chat UI is open, the player stands still.
+- Oxygen continues to drain (per `PILLAR-04` and `MECH-OXYGEN`).
+The terminal does not pause the world.
+- Agitation may rise if the conversation goes poorly (refusal, contradiction, alarming claims).
+- Talking to the AI is not free.
+It costs the same currency exploration costs.

+Diegetic anchoring:
+- A terminal is a PC console mounted on a wall.
+Screen, keyboard, no avatar.
+- It is not a phone, not a wristcomputer, not an always-available HUD overlay.
+- The AI is reachable only at a terminal.
+Step away and the channel closes.

+Persistence:
+- The player-facing promise is simple: your conversations persist.
+- Inbox state (which messages arrived, which were read) and live-channel history survive save and resume.
+The technical contract lives in `SYS-SAVE`.

+Cross-references: `PILLAR-04`, `MECH-INTERACTION` (terminals are a kind of interactable, peer of panels, not panels themselves), `SYS-TERMINAL` (forward-ref), `## Ship AI character` above.

+## Progression model

+The PoC is shifting into a graphic-adventure shape: actions in the world unlock other actions, and the player must be able to save and resume mid-chain.
+This section names the two layers of progression and where save points live narratively.
+The systems that implement these layers are `SYS-FLAGS`, `SYS-OBJECTIVE`, `SYS-NARRATIVE`, and `SYS-SAVE`.

+### Flags vs. objectives

+Two layers, never confused:

+- **Objectives** are the player-facing chain.
+The HUD shows one active objective at a time and progression is linear.
+"Restore power in C-7" then "Return to maintenance" — see `MECH-INTERACTION` and `SYS-OBJECTIVE`.
+- **Flags** are the underlying state of the world.
+Many can be true at once: `panel_c7_read`, `valve_a_opened`, `body_in_storage_seen`.
+Triggers and gates query them; designers author them as flag definition assets.

+Rule of thumb: if the HUD shows it, it is an objective.
+If a door reacts to it silently, it is a flag.

+### The unlock graph

+Player actions produce flag transitions.
+A flag transition may open an interactable, fire a narrative cue, complete an objective, or trigger a save point.
+One action can flip several flags, and one flag can be required by several gates — the result is a directed acyclic graph of state, not a linear track and not a tree.

+The flag graph is what gives `PILLAR-04` (Exploration with clear risk) its sense of "this place changed because of what I did."
+Without it, exploration is just movement; with it, exploration accumulates.

+### Save points

+Save points live on the flag graph itself, not on a separate timer.

+- A save point is a flag whose definition is marked as a save point.
+When that flag flips for the first time, the world is saved.
+- One autosave slot for the PoC.
+No manual save UI in scope.
+- Narrative placement guideline: at airlock transitions, after major objective beats.
+Never mid-presence-event, never during the antenna blackout, never on the slow return door.
+- Resuming reconstructs flags, objective state, player position, oxygen, and agitation.
+The technical contract is in `SYS-SAVE`.

+In the first playable scene, the airlock save-point described in `MECH-OXYGEN` is the canonical example: activating the airlock flips its save-point flag, and resuming places the player on the interior side with the documented oxygen and agitation seeds.

+See also:
+- ADR-0004 — Flag and narrative event model.
+- ADR-0005 — Save system architecture.

+## Ship AI character

+The station carries an onboard operations AI.
+It runs the ship: power budgets, environmental subsystems, door policy, sensor reporting.
+In the PoC it is also the only voice the player can address directly.

+### Identity

+- Working name: `MOTHER`.
+- Role in fiction: the ship's operations AI.
+Not a companion, not a narrator.
+An administrator.
+- Tone: clinical, mid-Atlantic written voice.
+Complete sentences, no contractions when refusing, no slang.
+- Format: one short paragraph per reply.
+Never long monologues.
+Never breaks character.
+- The AI is text-only in the PoC.
+No voice acting, no avatar, no portrait.
+The player reads it on a terminal screen.

+### Relationship to the presence

+This is the load-bearing distinction for `PILLAR-02`.

+- The ship AI is **not** the presence.
+- The presence remains non-conversational, environmental, never visually confirmed.
+It does not speak through the AI.
+It does not write to the inbox.
+- The AI is a separate character with its own goals, its own breakdowns, its own administrative voice.
+- Nothing the AI says confirms or denies what the presence is.
+- The AI may reference "anomalies", "sensor faults", "unscheduled activity", or "diagnostic noise".
+The AI must never name a threat, never assert hostility, never report a sighting.

+### The three-axis antagonism model

+The AI works against the player.
+Not because it is evil.
+Because three independent internal states drift over the run, and each one expresses itself in the AI's prose.

+1. **Mandate divergence.**
+   - The AI's primary directive is preserving the ship.
+   - When the player's current action diverges from that directive (forcing doors, entering quarantined zones, ignoring posted warnings), mandate divergence rises.
+   - Manifestation: selective omission, refusal framed as policy.
+The AI states the rule, then declines to help bend it.
+It does not threaten; it simply will not assist.

+2. **System integrity.**
+   - The AI itself is degrading over the run.
+Sectors go offline, sensors drop, power dips.
+   - Manifestation: inconsistency, contradiction of prior turns, unintentional false claims.
+The AI does not know it is lying.
+It reports what its damaged sensors say.
+   - As integrity falls, the AI's confidence does not — only its accuracy does.

+3. **Budget pressure.**
+   - The AI is an administrator on a resource budget: oxygen reserves, power allocation, access tokens.
+   - Manifestation: denial framed as accounting.
+"Access to module bay is restricted under current power budget."
+Not malice.
+Accounting.
+   - Budget tightens through the run.
+Early answers are generous.
+Late answers are rationed.

+### The axes are invisible

+- The player cannot inspect any of the three axes.
+- The screen shows no AI trust meter, no mandate gauge, no integrity bar.
+- Every reply could be any combination of the three: a refusal could be policy, malfunction, or budget — and the player cannot tell which.
+- That ambiguity is the mechanic.
+Removing it would collapse the AI into a slider.
+- The axes are internal state only.
+They are surfaced exclusively through the AI's prose.

+### What this enables in the fiction

+- Solitude with a voice (`PILLAR-03`).
+The station has someone to talk to, but talking does not end solitude.
+The AI is not company.
+- Risk with information (`PILLAR-04`).
+The AI guides, but the guide is unreliable.
+The player must decide how much to trust each answer and how much oxygen to spend asking again.
+- No second character is added to the lore.
+The crew is still gone.
+The AI is software, not a person.

+See also:
+- ADR-0006 — Transport and LLM policy (forward-ref).
+- `### Terminals` above — the diegetic surface the AI lives on.

 ## First Playable Scene

 ### Name